heqmat/computational-numerical-analysis-guide/Numerical integration/basic-integration.md

 If you were to do it for all rectangles in a range between 0 and "b" you will get a notation with sigma sum which is already given in the Introduction part.

 # Converting to Code
+Let's say you have a simple function with a formula "x^2" and you want to integrate it between 0 and 3.
-Easiest way to calculate definite integral of a function from 0 to b
+Easiest way to approximate definite integral of this function from 0 to b in Python:
 ```python
 import math